ittekiou/EgQE/docs/articles/PS-NL09_What-is-Negotiation.md

 ### Abstract

-This paper contrasts the **Agreement Model** that underlies deliberative democracy with a newly proposed **Negotiation Model**, grounded in the framework of Negotiation Liberalism.
+This paper contrasts the **Agreement Model** that underlies deliberative democracy with a newly proposed **Negotiation Model**, grounded in the framework of Negotiational Liberalism.
 While deliberation aims for _maximum consensus_, emphasizing spatial stability, present-orientation, and theoretical reasoning, negotiation seeks _minimal agreement_ while preserving **maximum ZURE**—the productive role of non-coincidence and divergence.
 We redefine negotiation as a process of _updating through the interplay of traces (past) and margins (future)_, thereby opening a **responsibility space** in which silence, withdrawal, and non-negotiation are respected as legitimate modes of coexistence.

 **Keywords:** Negotiation Liberalism, ZURE, Minimal Agreement, Deliberative Democracy, Responsibility Space